jzaldumbide/ifishblog/README.md

 This webapp was developed using iFish starter kit a webapp for science blogs

-Currently is hosted in http://blogs.ifish.io.s3-website-ap-southeast-2.amazonaws.com/
+It is currently hosted in http://blogs.ifish.io.s3-website-ap-southeast-2.amazonaws.com/

 Group members: Asher Trama, Jessica Breadsell, Juan Zaldumbide and Taylor Ogden.